chatapazar/ais-dev-day-2023/documents/technical-service-deployment/fight-database.md

 ## What have you learnt?

-How to create Kubernetes resources e.g. Secret, Deployment, and Service objects with YAML via web console.
+How to create Kubernetes resources e.g. Secret, Deployment, and Service objects with YAML via OpenShift web console.